-After making small beer and vinegar, yogurt and sourdough at home, I now made bread with homemade fermented honey water.
-Honey water is used to gather wild yeasts and lactobacilli which will naturally leaven the bread.
+After making small beer and vinegar, yogurt and sourdough at home, I now made bread with homemade fermented honey water and fruit water.
+Honey and fruit water is used to gather wild yeasts and lactobacilli which naturally leaven the bread.
 I was very curious to try spontaneous fermented bread without commercial yeast. 😀

 Homemade Wild Yeast